tlienart/layout-tester/workflow/getting-started.md

 \note{
   Most of these templates are adapted, and simplified versions of common standard static site templates.
-  They are not meant to be fully polished but should be easy to adjust to your liking once you're familiar with how Franklin operates.\\
+  They are not meant to be fully polished, but should be easy to adjust to your liking once you're familiar with how Franklin operates.\\
   Your help to add new templates or make existing ones better is very welcome!
 }